netnutmike/python-weather-grab-summary-meshtastic/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- OpenWeatherMap API key (free tier available at https://openweathermap.org/api)
+- OpenWeatherMap API key with One Call API 3.0 access (subscription required, free tier available at https://openweathermap.org/api)

 ### Install from Source